vvr-rao/SFDC-AWS-Textract/README.md

 # SFDC-AWS-Textract
-Uses AWS Serverless components to expose Textract for use viaAPI Gaeway.
+Uses AWS Serverless components to expose Textract for use via API Gateway.
 Invoked from Salesforce using HTTP calls

 This was a quick POC to show how to invoke the new AWS Textract Detect Text functionality from Salesforce.
 Utilized Serverless components extensively and exposed the functionality via API Gateway.
+Additional detail can be found on my blog here: https://vvrrao.home.blog/sfdc-aws-uploading-files-from-sfdc-to-aws-s3-and-scanning-using-textract/

 Solution has following components;
 1) AN API Gateway endpoint which serves as a Proxy for S3.
 Instuctions to implement this are provided by AWS here: